Codeless Visual A/B Experiments¶

 8. Click Continue to Targeting at the bottom or Step 4 Targeting in the upper sub-navigation to setup who will see the experiment.
 In this case, we set the allocation to 30% of our users exclusively.
 Then add a filter so only new users will see this experiment, since current users have already had to login and cannot participate in the experiment.

-9. Next, we’ll continue to Step 5 Launchpad that shows a summary of our code block experiment.
+9. Next, we’ll continue to review our criteria to prepare for launch.
 We can see the variant name, allocation percent (10%), our target (“user is new”), and have the option to preview variants with the preview variants tool.
-When we ready, we can start the experiment by clicking the Launch Experiment button at the bottom, which will make the experiment move from “draft” to “running” state, and end users will see the experiment on their devices within about 15 mins.
+When we are ready, we can start the experiment by clicking the Launch Experiment button at the bottom, which will make the experiment move from “draft” to “running” state, and end users will see the experiment on their devices within roughly 15 minutes.

 You can find more information about stopping the experiment, setting a winner and interpreting reading results in Step 6 Results